 Persons with specific needs in Kakuma face unique and pressing challenges that require special attention from the community and humanitarian organizations.
 This group includes individuals with disabilities, chronic illnesses, mental health issues, and other specific requirements that make them more vulnerable to various threats in the camp.
-Understanding their primary issues and risks is crucial for developing targeted interventions to ensure their well-being and protection.
 Older persons in the camp encounter issues related to accessibility, exposure to gender-based violence (GBV), limited information, inadequate income sources, language barriers, and insecurity.
-Addressing these challenges necessitates increased assistance and support to meet the unique vulnerabilities of older individuals.
-Persons with disabilities face recurring issues with accessibility, GBV, language barriers, and information gaps.
-Enhanced accessibility to services, equipment provision, and targeted support are essential measures to mitigate these challenges.
+While, persons with disabilities face recurring issues with accessibility, GBV, language barriers, and information gaps.
+The LGBTQIA+ persons experience discrimination, stigmazation and threats to their lives.

-LGBTQIA+ persons experience discrimination, human rights violations, GBV, and threats to their lives.
-Addressing discrimination through training, awareness-raising, and support services is critical to creating a safer and more inclusive environment for this group.
 Persons with chronic or serious illnesses face challenges related to healthcare access, proper medication, referrals, and financial support.
-To address these issues, improving medical care, referral services, and providing financial support are essential measures.
-Minority or marginalized groups, particularly women and girls, face challenges including denial of resources and opportunities, gender-based violence, humiliation, discrimination, and insecurity.
-Just and comprehensive support, including counseling and ensuring resource and opportunity access, is necessary to promote their rights and safety within these communities.
+Lastly, minority or marginalized groups, particularly women and girls, face challenges including denial of resources and opportunities, gender-based violence, humiliation, discrimination, and insecurity.